-HR trends are ever-evolving, and while these nine are hot-ticket items this year and next, there is no doubt in my mind that they will change as the months go by.
+HR trends are ever-evolving, and while these eight are hot-ticket items this year and next, there is no doubt in my mind that they will change as the months go by.

 Whether you’re an HR professional or the owner of a small business, it’s wise to keep your ear to the ground and adapt your business strategies as needed when new HR trends fire up.